anuragvohraec/CounterDB/README.md

 * Persistant.
 * Multithreading support.
 An number of threads can do read.
 Only one thread can write an index at a time.
 The rest will wait for there turn.

+But why ?
+* To Store likes , dislikes or view of Videos
+* To store any unsigned long number you wanted to store and retrive it with an index.

 Usage example:

 ```c++